strategy-coach/spry/README.md

      commit).
    - Database: an optional SQLite table that SQL-accepting tools (like SQLPage) can read directly.

-## Why It Matters

-- For SQL & Bash: finally have a framework-like system for consistency.
-- For AI Prompts: treat them like source code, keep them versioned, reproducible, and usable in pipelines.
-- For Business Analysts: simple tags (`@route`, `#include`) let you describe what you want without writing new frameworks.
-- For Teams: deterministic outputs mean the same build runs identically across machines.

-## Example Use Cases

-- A data analyst wants to keep a catalog of SQL queries and reports with consistent navigation.
-- A business team wants AI prompts to be managed like source code, so outputs are predictable.
-- A junior developer wants to reuse headers, layouts, or snippets across multiple SQL or Markdown files.
-- A mixed team needs Python scripts and SQL queries to run in the same repeatable workflow.

-👉 In short: Spry Assembler is a lightweight system that discovers your files, applies your rules, runs your helpers, and assembles everything into consistent, framework-like outputs — even when working with languages or sources that don’t have frameworks of their own.

 ## Contributors and Maintainers (TODO: need to refine and elaborate)